-Growth in the value of most SMSF assets, is subject to CGT on their disposal, with assets 223. purchased prior to 30 June 1988 deemed to be purchased on that date.
-The auditor examines any asset disposal that may trigger a CGT event to verify that any CGT loss or gain is taken into account in determining the current tax liability.
-The auditor also verifies that capital losses and discounts appropriate to capital gains have been correctly calculated and applied.
+- 265. Growth in the value of most SMSF assets is subject to CGT on their disposal, with assets purchased prior to 30 June 1988 deemed to have been purchased on that date.
+The auditor examines any asset disposal that may trigger a CGT event, to verify that any CGT loss or gain is taken into account in determining the current tax liability.
+The auditor also verifies that capital losses and discounts appropriate to capital gains have been correctly calculated and applied. - 266.
+Additional testing may be required where the SMSF made a CGT relief election in the 2017 income year.
+A list of investments that were subject to CGT deferral may form part of the audit working papers, and the auditor ordinarily tests that the calculation of the capital gain or loss is accurate, if any of these deferred CGT assets were sold during the reporting period under review.